Want to create or adapt books like this? Learn more about how Pressbooks supports open publishing practices.

 Still, your friend was not lying to you in either case: these are both movies.
 Movies come in many shapes and sizes.
 And they can be about anything—including, as in the case of some experimental film, being about nothing you can easily identify.

 We are focusing in our screenings on narrative fiction films released for commercial exhibition.
-That means these are films designed to tell stories, to be shown in movie theaters, and to make a profit on the original investment in the making of the movie.
-The shared characteristics of the majority of our films is the result of a long period of trial and error in which the movie industry figured out how to tell stories as efficiently as possible, how long people would sit in a movie theater, and how to provide the best guarantee possible of making money (or at least breaking even).
+In other words, our object of study will be films designed to tell stories, to be shown in movie theaters, and to make a profit (or at least recoup the original investment required to make the movie).
+The shared characteristics of the majority of our films is the result of a long period of trial and error in which the movie industry figured out how to tell stories as efficiently as possible, how long people would be willing to sit in a movie theater, and how to provide the best guarantee possible of making money to support the careers of the many artists and craftspeople needed to make a film.
 The solutions arrived at were not the only possibilities, of course, even if to our eyes they now seem inevitable.
+The history of film—like all history—is a story of roads not taken.

 In 1924, the filmmaker Erich von Stroheim set out to adapt McTeague, a long realist novel by the American author Frank Norris.
 In working on the screenplay, Von Stroheim found himself frustrated by the cuts required to bring the film in at under two hours.
 Why, he wondered, were such cuts and compromises even necessary: why not adapt the whole of the novel?
 And so it was that Von Stroheim showed up to a select preview screening with Greed, a film more than nine hours long.